syncfusion-content/winui-docs/winui/localization.md

 # Localization of Syncfusion WinUI controls

 Localization is the process of making an application multilingual by formatting the content according to the cultures.
 This involves configuring the application for a specific language.
 Culture is the combination of language and location.
 For example, `en-US` is the culture for English spoken in the United States; `en-GB` is the culture for English spoken in Great Britain.
-Syncfusion WinUI controls can be localized by adding resource files for each language.
+Syncfusion WinUI controls can be localized by adding the resource files for each language.

 ## Changing application culture